WARNING – contains spoilers for books 1 & 2

 “…enables the reader to enter into the twisted world of the main character … reading her journal … you take voyeuristic pleasure in her inner thoughts, plans & audacious exploits”

 At the end of book 2, Cressida Barker-Powell-Hopkins was fighting for her life in hospital after being mowed down by her former best friend, now arch-nemesis Monica in a hit and run murder attempt.
-When Cressida finally wakes, she vows vengeance in this, the third book of the Posh Hits trilogy.
+When Cressida finally wakes, she vows vengeance in this, the third book of the Friendship Can Be Murder series.

 But she’s still recovering from her injuries, she’s got a limp, is feeling depressed, and her murdering skills are a bit rusty.
 To make things worse, her arch-enemy seems to have moved house.
 What on earth can Cressida do now?
 Fortunately she knows people who know people.